RenaissanceMan06/WeatherApp/README.md

 # WeatherApp

 Created a fun WeatherApp utilizing OpenWeather API to display weather information for international cities.
-Simply enter the name of the city to get weather forecast.
+Simply enter the name of the city to get the weather forecast.

 <a href="https://github.com/RenaissanceMan06/WeatherApp/blob/main/weather.app_output.png">
 <img src="weather.app_output.png" alt="image"></a>